sarathcrajeevan/ai-zoology-drug-dev/6_main_notes/Nuclear physics.md

 ### Quarks

-Protons and neutrons can be further divided it can be observed after collision at high energies
+Protons and neutrons can be further divided which consist of quarks it can be observed after collision at high energies

-MeV instead of eV
+(MeV instead of eV)

+protons consist of up ,up ,down quark

+Neutron consist of up ,down ,down quark

+sea of gluons and quark-antiquark pairs

+quarks are fermions

+four other quarks are observed

+### Strong interaction between nucleons and strong force

+strong interaction will only work with the quarks

+strong interaction that holds together quarks will also attract protons and neutrons or protons and protons

+Strong force

+Nuclear force